EventStore/documentation/docs/tutorials/Encryption-At-Rest.md

 #### Step 4.1: Add the configuration file

-1. Navigate to the `config` directory within the EventStoreDB installation.
+1. Navigate to the `config` directory within the KurrentDB installation.
    There are multiple [configuration mechanisms](@server/configuration/) available.
 Since options set in a JSON configuration override those set in a YAML configuration, here is an example using JSON.
 You can also find a [YAML configuration file example in the documentation](@server/security/#configuration).

    Create a new JSON configuration file (e.g., `encryption-config.json`) with the following content: